German-speaking Representations in Peru

 What assistance is available to EU citizens without their own embassy on site?

-According to official information, the German foreign mission is responsible if Germany is the main travel destination.
+According to official information, the German foreign mission is responsible if Germany is the main destination.
 For other Schengen states, the respective jurisdiction rules apply.

 No. According to official information, the Austrian Embassy in Lima covers both Peru and Bolivia.